fortran-lang/stdlib/CONTRIBUTING.md

 Before suggesting a new feature, take a moment to find out if it fits the scope of the project, or if it has already been discussed.
 It is up to you to provide a strong argument to convince the community of the benefits of this feature.
-Please provide as much details and context as possible.
+Please provide as many details and context as possible.
 If applicable, include a mocked-up snippet of what the output or behavior would look like with this feature implemented.
 “Crazy,” out-of-the-box ideas are especially welcome.
 It is quite possible we have not considered such solutions yet.